-- Pupil's attainment in tests and exams is higher than previously. - Staff are sufficiently supported and advised by the Head of Learning Support to feel confident to help the individual pupil make progress in the classroom. - The system for screening/identifying pupils with SEND is working effectively. - Records are accurate, useful and up-to-date. - Parents are well informed about their child's learning difficulty and are involved in the process of the improvement (by way of a partnership) as appropriate. - Students become confident individuals living fulfilling lives. - Students make a successful transition into adulthood, whether into employment, further or higher education or training.
+- Pupil's attainment in tests and exams is higher than previously. - Pupil's attainment in public exams demonstrates the school has added value from the point at which they entered the school. - Staff are sufficiently supported and advised by the Head of Learning Support to feel confident to help the individual pupil make progress in the classroom. - The system for screening/identifying pupils with SEND is working effectively. - Records are accurate, useful and up-to-date. - Parents are well informed about their child's learning difficulty and are involved in the process of the improvement (by way of a partnership) as appropriate. - Students become confident individuals living fulfilling lives. - Students make a successful transition into adulthood, whether into employment, further or higher education or training.